anadiasmaile/Consistent-decision-making-in-an-incidental-emotional-context-A-statistical-power-simulation-study/README.md

 # Consistent-decision-making-in-an-incidental-emotional-context-A statistical-power-simulation-study
  This repository consists of the R scripts used for the statistical power simulation study

 A planned study is going to investigate the impact of an incidental emotional context on decision making under risk.
-The present study sought to enable a quality experimental design for this.
+The present study aims to enable a quality experimental design for this.
 Both sample size and effect size were evaluated to ensure a good statistical power.
 Three statistical power simulations were conducted for this.
 The language and environment for statistical computing, called R, was used.
 This repository consists of the used scripts.

 ## Statistical power simulation 1
 The impact of a varying sample size on the statistical power was simulated.
 The files "utilities_sample_size.R" and "power_simulation_sample_size.R" must be saved in the same folder.
 Then the power simulation can be conducted by running the file "power_simulation_sample_size.R".

 ## Statistical power simulation 2
-The given effect size was calculated with the file "estimate_effect_size.R".
-The impact of a varying e_pos on the mean CCEI of decisions across frames for the positive emotional context group was simulated.
-The files "utilities_e_pos.R" and "mean_simulation_e_pos.R" must be saved in the same folder.
-Then the simulation can be conducted by running the file "mean_simulation_e_pos.R".
+The impact of a varying e_pos on the effect size was simulated.
+The files "utilities_e_pos.R" and "effect_size_e_pos.R" must be saved in the same folder.
+Then the simulation can be conducted by running the file "effect_size_e_pos.R".
-The impact of a varying e_pos on the statistical power was simulated.
-The files "utilities_effect_size.R" and "power_simulation_effect_size.R" must be saved in the same folder.
-Then the simulation can be conducted by running the file "power_simulation_effect_size.R".
+Next the impact of a varying effect size on the statistical power was simulated.
+The files "utilities_effect_size1.R", "utilities_effect_size2.R" and "power_simulation_effect_size.R" must be saved in the same folder.
+Then the power simulation can be conducted by running the file "power_simulation_effect_size.R".

 ## Statistical power simulation 3
 ### PANAS